Skip to content

 • Use a more modern and simple-for-users method (such as ReCAPTCHA) that helps website owners detect abusive traffic on the website without user interaction.
 Instead of showing a CAPTCHA challenge, reCAPTCHA v3 returns a score so the site owner can choose the most appropriate action for that submission

-• Use a simple question that people can answer versus trying to find pictures of busses, bicycles, crosswalks, etc. Answering the question still adds complexity to the process, but arguably less complexity than the CAPTCHA does
+• Use a simple question that people can answer versus trying to find pictures of buses, bicycles, crosswalks, etc. Answering the question still adds complexity to the process, but arguably less complexity than the CAPTCHA does

 • Simply remove the CAPTCHA requirement altogether (which is obviously easier for the user) and instead focus attention on tricking the spam bot to identify when a form submission is spam.
 There are a couple ways this can be done: